ververica/streaming-ledger/README.md

 }

 ```
-And we would like to transfer money from the source account to the target account, in response to an incoming `TransactionEvent`.
+And we would like to transfer money from the source account and the target account, in response to an incoming `TransactionEvent`.

 ```java
     DataStream<TransactionEvent> transactions = ...